 Mount Kilimanjaro National Park is a sprawling ecosystem that covers an area of 1,688 square kilometers, or 652 square miles.
 In 1921, The area was established as a forest reserve, followed by a national park in 1973 and a UNESCO World Heritage Site in 1987.
 This protection has allowed the animals in the Kilimanjaro area to resist habitat encroachment by humans.

 As climbers will certainly notice on their journey to the summit, Kilimanjaro encompasses a wide variety of ecological zones: bushland, rainforest, heath, alpine desert and arctic.
 The resources to support life – plants, insects and available water sources – decreases as the elevation increases.
 Accordingly, the wildlife in each zone diminishes as you approach the peak.

-There have been some rare spottings of large mammals such as elephants, giraffes, buffalo as well as smaller, unique mammals such as porcupines, honey badgers and aardvarks.
+There have been some rare spottings of large mammals such as elephants, giraffes, and buffalo as well as smaller, unique mammals such as porcupines, honey badgers, and aardvarks.
 However, most of the time, these animals stay away from humans and hide in the thick, lush rain forest.

 Here are some common animals that you have a chance of seeing on Mount Kilimanjaro.

 The Blue Monkey, also known as the Diademed Monkey, can be found in Kilimanjaro’s rainforest, especially around Big Forest Camp (the first campsite on the Lemosho Route).

 The name is misleading because the primates aren’t especially blue.
-The body is an gray and olive color with patches of white and black.
+The body is a gray and olive color with patches of white and black.
 Their face is darker with some yellow or paler patches to the forehead.
 Their eyes are reddish brown.

 The Blue Monkeys mainly stay in tall trees which provide both food and shelter.
 They primarily eat fruits and figs, but will also eat insects, leaves, twigs, and flowers.